 Unless otherwise specified by company management, employee informational sessions should not exceed one hour.
-(Sessions may exceed one hour when a trade-related situation prompts TAA to also be involved.)
-The use of the Rapid Reemployment Video will ensure the consistent delivery of information in a user-friendly format and will help structure the meeting.
+The use of the Rapid Response Video ensures consistent delivery of information in a user-friendly format and helps structure the meeting.

 The employee Group Informational Sessions may be the first experience some individuals will have with the SC Works system.
 You can make it a positive experience for them by carrying out the following: